Covid 19 coronavirus: Brothers Nigel and Alan Te Hiko's deaths a 'significant loss'

 "Despite the fact that Nigel did everything he could to ensure the safety of everyone else, he still succumbed.
 His message to everybody would be to follow the rules explicitly because this is a ferocious and deadly disease," McKenzie said.

-He said the family were extremely grateful to Waikato District Health Board for doing what they could to allow loved ones to be near while he was in isolation in the Intensive Care Unit where he had been since August 26.
+He said the family were extremely grateful to Waikato District Health Board for doing what it could to allow loved ones to be near while he was in isolation in the Intensive Care Unit where he had been since August 26.

 "We couldn't be in the room but we were able to be with him and sing songs and pray."